Samuel Seabury (judge): Investigative technique

 Seabury's chief counsel, Isidore Kresel, pioneered the innovative investigative technique that Seabury used in his investigations of Tammany Hall during the Seabury Commission.
 This technique has since become standard.
 Prior to this technique, an investigative commission or committee relied on interviews and public testimony from confessors to inform on decisions and outcomes of investigations.
 Kresel's method relied, instead, on gathering incredible amounts of facts pertaining to the investigation, including bank account documents, brokerage accounts, leases, title records, and income tax returns, and then using these documents to confront a witness during questioning.

 Death and legacy

 An invalid for several years, Seabury died at Hand's Nursing Home in East Hampton.
-He was buried in the graveyard of Trinity Church (Manhattan).

 In 1932, Seabury received The Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York."

 A park was named to honor Judge Seabury.
 On the corner of 96th street and Lexington Avenue, it was renovated in 2005–2006.